 - Teaching by specialists working at the cutting edge of research in their fields.

 - Become an independent researcher, a critical and creative thinker, and a persuasive writer.

 - Enjoy close links with American Studies and the highly-rated Centre for New Writing.

 - Study on MA courses offering world-class research resources and a stimulating intellectual environment.

-- Learn in a city that has produced some of the world's greatest writers and has a thriving literature and arts scene, including major events like Manchester Literature Festival.
+- Learn in a city that has produced some of the world's greatest writers and has a thriving literature and arts scene, including major events like the Manchester Literature Festival.